hmrc/manage-transit-movements-departure-frontend/README.md

 </pre>

 ### Creating an InputSelect Page in Scaffold
-This requires that you already have a Service class with a method that will return a list of the reference object that you reqire
+This requires that you already have a Service class with a method that will return a list of the reference object that you require
 That object must also extend Selectable.

 For the test an arbitrary constructor of the Selectable object will be required, or you can manually create these objects